stmorse/Lagrange/_posts/2017-06-26-Hawkes-python.md

 In the multivariate case, this is only slightly more complicated, since we must also attribute each generated event to a particular dimension based on the proportional likelihood the new event came from that dimension.
 In expositions like [this excellent slide deck](http://lamp.ecp.fr/MAS/fiQuant/ioane_files/HawkesCourseSlides.pdf), these two steps are called Reject-Attribute.

-The details are apparent in [ THE CODE LINK ], but let us mention two important modifications.
+The details are apparent in [the repo](https://github.com/stmorse/hawkes), but let us mention two important modifications.

 The algorithm as typically described requires $$O(n^2 U^2)$$ operations to draw $$n$$ samples over $$U$$ dimensions, which is prohibitive for large $$n$$ or $$U$$.
 Instead, we modify an approach mentioned in [this paper](https://arxiv.org/pdf/1406.0516.pdf).
 Given the rates at the last event $$t_k$$ (which note do not include effects of $$t_k$$), we can calculate $$\lambda(t)$$ for $$t>t_k$$ by